utkarsh1112/Flask-Ecommerce-Webpage/READMe.md

 🐍Python Project🐍

-📌Customers can sign in or sign up
+1. Customers can sign in or sign up
-📌Customers can reset their passwords
+2.Customers can reset their passwords
-📌Customers can search for goods
+3.Customers can search for goods
-📌Add them to their cart
+4.Add them to their cart
-📌Payment Gateway Functionality
+5.Payment Gateway Functionality
-📌Admins can regulate shop products e.g stock level 📌Admins can change order status
+6.Admins can regulate shop products e.g stock level 7.Admins can change order status

 OVERVIEW